 Decisions taken regarding the approach to funding will therefore determine the rate or pace at which this advance provision is made.
 Although the Scheme Regulations specify the fundamental principles on which funding contributions should be assessed, implementation of the funding strategy is the responsibility of NILGOSC, acting on the professional advice provided by the Fund Actuary.

 Funding strategy statement

 NILGOSC has prepared a Funding Strategy Statement in accordance with Regulation 64 of the Local Government Pension Scheme Regulations (Northern Ireland) 2014.

-- to support the regulatory requirement to maintain as nearly constant employer contribution rates as possible; and
+- support the desirability of maintaining as nearly constant employer contribution rates as possible;

-- to set out a prudent longer-term view of funding those liabilities.
+- set out a prudent longer-term view of funding those liabilities.

 Market values can fluctuate widely over short periods of time, reflecting short-term changes in investment conditions.
 In contrast, the triennial valuation of the fund is concerned with the long-term and uses actuarial assumptions.
 The actuary’s report is included in the Annual Report.

 The assets and liabilities of the Fund are valued every three years by the Scheme Actuary.
 Following each valuation, the Actuary certifies the employers’ contribution rates to maintain the viability of the Fund.
 The latest Valuation Reports and Statements are available in the ‘Document Library’ section under ‘Valuation Reports’.